dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE (Although this is a memory hog) Fix the CSS grid problem
 * Consider creating a search bar where multiple terms can be search at once.
 Originally, I was hoping `Cmd + F` would be good enough for search but when the search term is SQL or bash, a lot of results come up and it's useful to add a second search term to reduce the result.
 This would add quite a bit of code to the page though.